playcanvas/markdown-translator/README.md

 # Markdown Translator

-A powerful command-line tool that uses Google Gemini AI to translate markdown files from English to any specified language while preserving formatting and structure.
+A powerful command-line tool that uses Google Gemini AI to translate markdown and MDX files from English to any specified language while preserving formatting and structure.

 ## Features